 Unaccompanied children are housed in separate facilities managed by the departmental authorities (see types of accommodation, chapter on Reception).
-The NGO France terre d'asile has opened specialised reception centres for unaccompanied asylum seeking children.147 A centre in the Val-de-Marne department (near Paris) can accommodate 33 children and provide them with a wide range of social, educational and legal services adapted to their specific needs.
+The NGO France terre d'asile has opened a specialised reception centre for unaccompanied asylum-seeking children, called Caomida (Reception and Orientation Centre for Asylum-seeking Unaccompanied Children), which has a national range.283 The "Caomida" is located in the Val-de-Marne department (near Paris) and can accommodate 33 children (a very low number in comparison to the around 367 claims lodged by children in 2013) and provide them with a wide range of social, educational and legal services adapted to their specific needs.
+There is also a specialised centre at the department level managed by Coallia in Côtes-d'Armor (Samida).284